telefonicaid/fiware-skuld/README.rst

       ``users_to_delete.txt``.
 Please, note that phase4 script must no be executed for each region, but only once, at the end of the process.

+It is very important to note that phase2 and phase3 use the output of previous phases scripts without checking again if the user is still a trial user.
+Therefore if the scripts are not executed in the same day, it is convenience to invoke the first scripts to check if some users are not in the new list (but be aware that new users, expired more recently, can be added also).

 Please, be aware that scripts phase2, phase2b and phase3 must be invoked for each region and OS_REGION_NAME must be filled accordingly.